 Chatham University Business

-The program is designed to provide a general foundation, as well as a concentration, in an area of the student’s choosing.
-The student’s first step is to take courses in economics, accounting, management theory, and statistics.
-Once these courses are completed, she decides on a concentration in accounting, management, international business, business economics, or marketing.
-After this decision, she takes a second set of courses especially designed to introduce her to more advanced topics in those areas.
-The final stage is to investigate in greater depth some aspect of her interest through the senior tutorial.
+The program is designed to provide a general foundation, as well as a concentration, in an area of each student’s choosing.
+The first step for students is to take courses in economics, accounting, management theory, and statistics.
+Once these courses are completed, they decide on a concentration in accounting, management, international business, business economics, or marketing.
+After this decision, students take a second set of courses especially designed to introduce them to more advanced topics in those areas.
+The final stage is to investigate in greater depth some aspect of each student's interest through the senior tutorial.

 Management, accounting, business economics, and marketing are fields of study that can enhance a student’s education in other areas.
 Students with broader interests can combine these majors with a discipline outside the program in an interdisciplinary major.

 Although the courses are not part of the major requirements, a year of calculus should be considered a prerequisite for those students going on to graduate school.

 The Department of Business and Entrepreneurship at Chatham University has been awarded the status of Candidate for Accreditation by the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The Department of Business and Entrepreneurship has affirmed its commitment to excellence in business education and is eligible to undergo an accreditation review of its business programs.